AIE-Seattle-Prog/git-focused/README.md

 When pushing, you need to be up to date and have new commits to contribute.

+> Up-to-date is defined as having all of the commits that are in the remote
+> repository on the branch that you are trying to push to.
+>
+> To test this, you can write `git pull`.
+If it says `Already up to date.`
+> then you're ready to push.
+If not, sort that out!

 When pulling, the remote needs to have new commits to pull down.

 In order for changes to be propagated, they need to be contained within a commit.